 FWA link characteristics

-A FWA system operating in V-band (57 – 66 GHz) using the IEEE 802.11ad physical (PHY) layer with modulation and coding scheme (MCS) limited to 16 QAM rate-3/4 is considered in this section.
+A FWA system operating in the V-band (57 – 66 GHz) using the IEEE 802.11ad physical (PHY) layer with modulation and coding scheme (MCS) limited to 16-QAM rate-3/4 is considered in this section.
 This system provides a throughput of 1.9 Gbps uplink plus 1.9 Gbps downlink using a single 2.16 GHz channel.
-It is designed to operate in both line-of-sight (LoS) and near-LOS (nLoS) environments.
+It is designed to operate in both line-of-sight (LoS) and near-LOS (NLoS) environments.

 Distribution nodes (DNs) are assumed to be mounted on street light poles.
 Each DN has four phased array antenna panels, one on each side.
 Each panel is capable of generating a single beam which can be scanned 45°.
 PMP operation is enabled by sequentially pointing an electronically steered beam in the direction of each of the receive antennas.
 Client nodes (CNs) have a single antenna panel and are typically mounted on the sides of buildings.

-The FWA systems antenna panels provide approximately 31 dBi peak gain and 40 dBm maximum average e.i.r.p..
+The FWA systems antenna panels provide approximately 31 dBi peak gain and 40 dBm maximum average e.i.r.p.
 The signal bandwidth is 1.76 GHz.
-The terminals use automatic transmit power control (ATPC) and rate adaptation to minimize interference and compensate for variations in the propagation environment.
+The terminals use automatic transmit power control (ATPC) and rate adaptation to minimise interference and compensate for variations in the propagation environment.

 The FWA use cases are illustrated in Figure 27.